Privacy & Cookies Policy

 While some parts of the Website, including the Event Calendar and the Member Directory, will be publicly accessible, the Authors Guild does not willfully provide the personal information of Members and Pending Members to third parties unless it discloses its intention to do so prior to asking Members and Pending Members to provide such information.
 The Authors Guild reserves the right to disclose any personal information about you or your use of the Website without your prior consent if the Authors Guild has a good faith belief such action is consistent with our mission and is necessary to: 1) conform to legal requirements or comply with legal process; 2) protect and defend the rights or property of the Authors Guild or its affiliated organizations 3) enforce the Privacy and Copyright Policy; or 4) to protect the interests of Members.

 You have the right to request access to personal information that we hold about you to confirm its accuracy, to ask us to correct it, or to transfer your information to another service provider.
-If you are an EU resident and wish us to delete your personal information, please follow the procedure set out below.
+If you are an EU resident or if your state or local laws give you the right to delete your personal information, please follow the procedure set out below.

 Use of the Website by Minors